-The moment has come.
-You have contracted the backup... and it's time to recover data!
+The time has come.
+You have contracted the backup copy in case something happens... and it's time for data recovery!

-Access Keep and recover my data > Backup Management (left menu):
+Go to Save and recover my data > Backups > Backup management (left menu):

-A list with the last backups made appears.
+A list with the last backups performed will appear.
 Click on Restore Backup:

 When you click on this button, the following screen will appear: